Print books have pages that are nice and soft to the touch.

 In my mind, it’s totally worth it.
 The battery lasts forever, the screen has an adjustable backlight for night reading, it’s much easier to carry around than carrying 2 or 3 books, plus you can put tons on it.
 You can rent 10 books at a time from kindle unlimited but you can take as long as you want to read them.

-Is Kindle better than paperback?
+Is a Kindle better for your eyes?